Purposes of Processing

 What data do we collect?

 BOPF collects the contact details and date of birth of older people living in Bristol over the age of 55.
-BOPF also collects contact details of supporting individuals who like to receive information about the work we do and our Partnership work with the Care Forum, LGBT, the Multi Faith Forum, Age UK Bristol and Bristol Ageing Better.
+BOPF also collects contact details of supporting individuals who like to receive information about the work we do and our Partnership work with The Care Forum, Bristol Multi Faith Forum, WECIL, Age UK Bristol and Bristol Ageing Better.

 BOPF relies on users to say if the information is incorrect or out of date and if any alterations need to be made.
 If you do not want us to process your information and use it as detailed in this policy, you can ask us to remove or alter your details at any time, as described below.